-The fair value of interest rate swaps for which no active market exists is determined according to market-based quantitative techniques, i.e. accredited pricing models based on parameters taken as of the individual measurement dates.
+To calculate the fair value of liabilities measured at amortized cost, the determined according to market-based quantitative techniques, i.e. accredited pricing models based on parameters taken as of the individual measurement dates.
 This method therefore reflects a prioritization of the input data consistent with level 2 of the fair value hierarchy defined by IFRS 7: although quoted prices in active markets (level 1) are not available for these instruments, it is possible to base measurements on data observable either directly or indirectly in the market.
 The fair value of financial liabilities was calculated using the credit spread that banks would grant to IGD SIIQ S.p.A. as of the measurement date.
 At 31 December 2015 a credit spread of 2.35% was applied (2.25% the previous year).